flux-framework/flux-core/doc/man1/flux-shell.rst

 .. program:: flux shell

-flux-shell(1), the Flux job shell, is the component of Flux which manages the startup and execution of user jobs. flux-shell(1) runs as the job user, reads the jobspec and assigned resource set R for the job from the KVS, and using this data determines what local job tasks to execute.
+:program:`flux shell`, the Flux job shell, is the component of Flux which manages the startup and execution of user jobs.  :program:`flux shell` runs as the job user, reads the jobspec and assigned resource set R for the job from the KVS, and using this data determines what local job tasks to execute.
 While job tasks are running, the job shell acts as the interface between the Flux instance and the job by handling standard I/O, signals, and finally collecting the exit status of tasks as they complete.